A tooth that becomes loose in a child in normal. In an adult, it could be as a result of a more serious cause.

 5. Pregnancy Hormones

 Hormones such as progesterone and estrogen are usually high during pregnancy.
 This can cause loosening of the bone and tissues around the tooth leading to loose teeth.
-This situation is usually temporary and may resolve with early intervention.
+This situation is usually temporary.

 6. Mouth Tumors